 Often, when I make baby gifts, the new parents tell me they’re too worried about taking care of handknits made with fancy yarns.
 In those cases, I’ll often use acrylic to help cut down on the stress for them.
 They’ve got enough on their plates without worrying about whether they’re going to ruin something I’ve spent 12 hours making.

 That’s a driving force behind my gift knitting philosophy, and something we’ll have to explore here soon.
 Ultimately, a gift that makes work (even emotional work) for the recipient isn’t much of a gift.

 There’ve been times in my knitting journey where there wasn’t a ton of spare room in the budget.
 I economized in lots of places, and yarn choices were an easy way to do that.
 Acrylic yarns tend to be less expensive than most wool yarns (though this isn’t an absolute, and if you want to use wool, don’t let budget scare you away!).

-Even now, when finances less of a concern, I’ll often opt for acrylic for a very large project.
-If I’m going to be using 2,000 yards of yarn or more, that can get pretty pricey pretty fast.
+Even now, when finances are less of a concern, I’ll sometimes opt for acrylic for a very large project.
+If I’m going to be using 2,000 yards of yarn or more, that can get pretty pricey pretty fast, even with budget wools.